 The SLG has the following roles and functions:

-- To advise the Registrar and Chief Executive on policy matters, including HR policies and remuneration issues to be considered by the Remuneration Committee
+- To advise the Registrar and Chief Executive on policy matters, including HR policies and remuneration issues to be considered by the Remuneration and Appointments Committee

 - To prepare and recommend to the Board the Business Plan, Budget, risk strategy and changes to resources